 Sungura Study

-Efficacy, safety and tolerability of switching to DTG/3TC single tablet regimen from B/F/TAF in older persons living with HIV in Kenya
+Efficacy, safety and tolerability of switching to DTG/3TC single tablet regimen from B/F/TAF in older persons living with HIV in Kenya.

 Primary Endpoint